To see all the articles in this series – click here.

 Subtle pictures of the characters based as experience through sixth sense

-Her Holiness (Mrs) Yoya Vallee is a Saint from Europe and is a part of the spiritual research team at the Maharshi University of Spirituality.
+Mrs Yoya Vallee from Europe is a part of the spiritual research team at the Maharshi University of Spirituality.
 Her hearing and speech are impaired.
 Even so, she has an advanced sixth sense of vision and can experience spiritual vibrations that an average person is not able to feel.
 Using her special ability, she drew the vibrations that she experienced around the letter ‘A’ and ‘अ’.
 Below, we have provided the subtle pictures drawn by her which clearly show that shape of the letter ‘अ’ is more spiritually positive than the shape of the letter ‘A’.
 Her readings were in accordance with what we previously observed in the PIP images of the letters.

 4. Analysis and conclusion